-Ambassador High School partners with LA Harbor Community College for the Early College Program.
+Ambassador High School partners with a local community college for the Early College Program.
 Early College is a program designed to provide students with a structured set of classes during the four years of high school to earn both a high school diploma and an Associate of Arts Degree.
 When they move on to college they will have completed their AA Degree to save time and money for college!

 What are the benefits to Early College?

 - College admissions could consider your student’s application as academically stronger because of the inclusion of a college course(s).

 - The credits might transfer to the college of your choice at a fraction of the cost that you would pay at the four-year college.